elcriz/javascript-conventions/README.md

 console.log(person); // { firstName: ‘John’, lastName: 'Rambo' }
 ```

-As you can see, thanks to the use of Object.assign, we prevent the mutation of the person object (which would otherwise be mutated by reference, since properties are passed by reference in objects (and arrays).
+As you can see, thanks to the use of `Object.prototype.assign`, we prevent the mutation of the person object (which would otherwise be mutated by reference, since properties are passed by reference in objects (and arrays).

 ### Immutability: the use of `const` vs `let`